RezaSaadatyar/Machine-Learning-in-Python/Classification/README.md

 | Adaboost                          | Boosting ensemble method                       | Face detection, text classification            | Combines weak learners for strong performance                  | Sensitive to noisy data, can overfit if weak classifiers are too complex |
 | Logistic Regression with Regularization | Regularized logistic regression           | Feature selection, mitigating overfitting     | Prevents overfitting, automatic feature selection                | Requires tuning of regularization strength, not ideal for very large datasets |
 | Ensemble Methods (Voting Classifiers) | Combines multiple classifiers            | General purpose, diverse dataset classification | Improved accuracy through model combination                   | Interpretability may decrease as more models are added              |

-This table provides a brief overview of each binary classification model, its typical use cases, advantages, and disadvantages.
-The choice of model should be based on the specific requirements and characteristics of your data and problem.

 ----
 **Confusion Matrix:**
 | Actual / Predicted   | Predicted Positive (P) | Predicted Negative (N) | Total |